wpwoaini/skills-your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/school-overview.md

 - The school year starts in August and ends in May.
 - There are 3 trimesters per year.
 - There is a 4th summer cycle, but it is optional.
-- Replace this text to customize the school overview.